cyril279/cyril279.github.io/hardware/droidcam.md

 Must first get a standing v4l2loopback installation, and loaded module.
 Without that, there is no need to even install droidcam.
-regarding the laptop issues, let's first get rid of the v4l2loopback-kmod and akmod... everything pre-packaged. dnf rm that shit.

 Installation of v4l2...
  1) `sudo dnf in v4l2loopback dkms rpm-build openssl libappindicator-gtk3 v4l-utils android-tools`